Shattering the Ephemeral Storage Cost Barrier for Data-Intensive Serverless Workflows: Introduction

-We prototype \shortn{} in vHive/Knative~\cite{ustiugov:benchmarking} by extending Knative queue-proxy components with \shortn{} support.
+We prototype \shortn{} in Knative~\cite{knative}, which is used in many commercial clouds~\cite{knative-offerings}, by extending its queue-proxy components with \shortn{} support.
 We evaluate our proposal by deploying a \shortn-enabled vHive cluster in AWS EC2.
-Using a set of microbenchmarks, we show that \shortn{} delivers superior performance versus transfers via S3 storage and ElastiCache in-memory cache for all of the aforementioned communication patterns in serverless computing.
+Using real-world applications, we show that \shortn{} delivers 2-5\tms{} lower cost {\em and} superior performance versus transfers via S3 storage (i.e., cheapest among existing solutions) and ElastiCache in-memory cache (i.e., fastest among prior works) for all the above communication patterns in serverless computing.

 The main contributions of our work are as follows: